ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
 A recursive definition using just set theory notions is that a (non-empty) binary tree is a tuple (L, S, R), where L and R are binary trees or the empty set and S is a singleton set.
 Some authors allow the binary tree to be the empty set as well.
 [Wikipedia](https://en.wikipedia.org/wiki/Binary_tree)

   *Implementation*</br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implementation is in Python and it is using Object Oriented concepts.
-The class BinaryTree is used to define an object that has the 3 attributes of a node in a Binary Tree:
+The class BinaryTree is used to define an object that has the 3 attributes of a node in a Binary Tree:</br>
     - right= node to the right
     - left= node to the left
     - data= data from the node